NOAA-ORR-ERD/MapRoom/README.rst

 regenerating menus has not been an issue.

-Code Architecture - OpenGL Rendering Primer
+Code Architecture - OpenGL Rendering
 ==============================================

 For speed, OpenGL is used to render all graphics in the main window.
 The